chocolatey/choco-wiki/Home.md

 ##chocolatey?

-You can develop your tools and applications with NuGet, and release them on Chocolatey!
+You can develop your tools and applications with NuGet, and release them on chocolatey!
 But chocolatey is not just for .NET tools.
 It's for nearly any windows application/tool!

 ###What is chocolatey?